allanchen2019/mosdns-debian-install/README.md

 Default configuration for Mainland China domain split query, anti-ad and Apple domain in China CDN.

-2022-6-28 UPDATE: Attempt to adapt mosdns v4
+2022-6-28 UPDATE: Attempt to adapt mosdns v4.

+For update to v4, first uninstall then install.

 Upstream local and remote DNS uses DoT protocol, query pipelining enabled.